RBEGamer/SmartVolumeKnob/README.md

 * Inflill: 10% - 20%
 * The screw holes are designed without any large tolerances.
 So may run a X-Y compensation on your printer first.

+For additional haptic and quality improvement, you can print the outher shell led led diffusor using a SLA / SLS printer!

 ### MECHANICAL